-FIG. 28.
-90%, $3\sigma$ and $5\sigma$ C.L. expected sensitivities for an exposure of $4.6\times10^20$ p.o.t. for statistical uncertainties with flux and cross-section systematic uncertainties.
-The sensitivity curves are shown taking into account the whole background (top) and a 30% reduction of the $NC\nu{\mu}$ background (bottom).
+FIG. 35.
+90%, 3σ and 5σ C.L. expected sensitivities for an exposure of 7.5×10^{20} POT for statistical uncertainties with flux and cross-section systematic uncertainties.
 For comparison, the LSND allowed region at 90% and 99% C.L. is also showed.

-antineutrinos of both electron and muon flavors over this wide range of baseline lengths and energies provides rich information about the neutrino oscillations.
+Atmospheric neutrinos provide baseline lengths of up to 13,000 km which can be tagged by the zenith angle of the charged lepton produced in the charged current interactions of the neutrinos.
+The availability of neutrinos and antineutrinos of both electron and muon flavors over this wide range of baseline lengths and energies provides rich information about the neutrino oscillations.
 The matter effect gives additional information such as determination of the mass hierarchy.